5-HO-DET

 5-HO-DET, or 5-hydroxy-DET, also known as 5-hydroxy-N,N-diethyltryptamine, is a serotonin receptor modulator of the tryptamine and 5-hydroxytryptamine families related to the psychedelic drug bufotenin (5-HO-DMT).
 It is the derivative of bufotenin in which the N,N-dimethyl groups have been replaced with N,N-diethyl groups.
 The drug is also the N,N-diethyl derivative of serotonin (5-hydroxytryptamine) and the 5-hydroxy derivative of diethyltryptamine (DET).

 Pharmacology

 Pharmacodynamics

-5-HO-DET shows relatively low potency in terms of psychedelic-like behavioral effects in the conditioned avoidance response test in rodents.
+5-HO-DET has been assessed and found to show high affinity for the serotonin 5-HT_{1E} and 5-HT_{1F} receptors.
+It was a potent serotonin receptor agonist in the rat stomach strip.
+The drug shows relatively low potency in terms of psychedelic-like behavioral effects in the conditioned avoidance response test in rodents.
 It has been suggested that this might be due to 5-HO-DET having poor lipophilicity and blood–brain barrier permeability analogously to bufotenin.
 However, 5-HO-DET has significantly greater lipophilicity than bufotenin owing to its ethyl instead of methyl groups (predicted log P = 1.9 and 1.2, respectively).
-5-HO-DET has been assessed and found to show high affinity for the serotonin 5-HT_{1E} and 5-HT_{1F} receptors.

 Chemistry

 Analogues

-Analogues of 5-HO-DET include diethyltryptamine (DET), 4-HO-DET (ethocin), 4-AcO-DET (ethacetin), 4-PO-DET (ethocybin), 5-MeO-DET, bufotenin (5-HO-DMT), 5-HO-DPT, 5-HO-DiPT, α-methylserotonin (5-HO-AMT), and N-methylserotonin (5-HO-NMT), among others.
+Analogues of 5-HO-DET include diethyltryptamine (DET), 4-HO-DET (ethocin), 4-AcO-DET (ethacetin), 4-PO-DET (ethocybin), 5-MeO-DET, bufotenin (5-HO-DMT), 5-HO-MET, 5-HO-DPT, 5-HO-DiPT, α-methylserotonin (5-HO-AMT), and N-methylserotonin (5-HO-NMT), among others.